customer lifetime value

 Customer LTV helps you learn how much your customers spend, where customer churn is happening, and what it will take to retain your customers.
 Use this metric to analyze customer data and start making changes to improve your business revenue.

-Start with a robust ticketing system that delivers smooth collaboration with powerful integrations.
+Start off with a powerful ticketing system that delivers smooth collaboration right out of the box.

 Related Articles